Evilazaro/DevExp-MicrosoftDevBox/docs/pages/index.md

 ---
 layout: page
-title: Docsy Jekyll Theme
+title: Developer Experience with Microsoft DevBox
 permalink: /
 ---

 # Welcome to Docsy Jekyll

-This is a starter template for a docsy jekyll theme.
+This is a starter template for a Developer Experience with Microsoft DevBox.

 ![assets/img/docsy-jekyll.png](assets/img/docsy-jekyll.png)